christiankreidl/cmk-apcupsd/README.md

 Installation
 -----------

-1. Dowload mpk file on host where checkmk is installed and run:
+1. Download MKP file on host where checkmk is installed and run:
-   #### Checmk 1.6 and 2.0 syntax
+   #### Checkmk 1.6 and 2.0 syntax
    ```
    mkp install cmk-apcupsd-[VERSION].mpk
    ```